-Lindsey Galloway writes a pertinent article about learning uncommon languages, which includes a section on Lagos.
+Lindsey Galloway writes a pertinent article about learning uncommon languages, which includes a section on Lagos that I was quoted in.
+Enjoy!

 The BBC has reported that at least 100 people have been charged with treason in south-eastern Nigeria after a march supporting independence for Biafra, their lawyer says.
 Igbo members of the Biafran Zionist Movement (BZM) declared independence from Yoruba- and Haused-dominated Nigeria, raised the Biafran flag and then marched through the region’s main town of Enugu over the weekend, the Igbo stronghold during the Biafran War.
 Most of those arrested were young men, many sons of former Biafran fighters, but some were veterans of the war themselves.
 They were all remanded in custody.